 Storm surge pushes seawater on shore during a hurricane, flooding towns near the coast.

 Heavy rains cause flooding in inland places as well.
-This picture was taken after Hurricane Floyd drenched parts of the U.S. East Coast with 8 to 16 inches of rain in 1999.
+This picture was taken after Hurricane Floyd drenched parts of the U.S. East Coast with 8 to 16 inches (20 to 40 cm) of rain in 1999.

-Do you see the piece of wood that is stuck within the trunk of this palm tree?
+Do you see the piece of wood that is stuck in the trunk of this palm tree?
 Powerful winds during Hurricane Andrew drove it in there.

 High winds, storm surge, flooding and tornadoes cause damage to houses and cars that are in the path of a hurricane.